-The College holds its own Societies Fair, usually on the first Sunday of Freshers Week, where all clubs/societies and groups will be represented and keen to tell you what they do.
+The College holds its own Societies Fair, usually on the first Sunday of Freshers' Week, where all clubs/societies and groups will be represented and keen to tell you what they do.
 This is the best way to join.
 If you miss the Fair, just contact the Society Rep. The University has a very long list of clubs and societies and have their own Societies Fair at the start of the Michaelmas Term.

 Fitzwilliam College Medical and Veterinary Society

-The Syrian Uprising, the history of the sea, and the American response to polio are just some of the talks that have been given at Fitzwilliam History Society.
+The Magna Carta and Edward II, Public Memory, Women and War, and Rough Wooings are just some of the talks that have been given at Fitzwilliam History Society.
 The leading academics in the field present their latest research, providing us with an insight into the most exciting historiographical developments today.
 There is also an opportunity for informal discussion with the speaker after the talk at a dinner in town.
 Our annual formal dinner in Easter Term is an opportunity for all Fitz Historians to come together and celebrate the past year.
 Past speakers have included David Starkey, former Archbishop of Canterbury, Rowan Williams and the Pitt Professor, David Blight.

 Economics & Finance Society

-We hold a range of thought provoking events throughout the academic year, including economics-related talks which develop our understanding of the global economy and the applications of economic theory to the real world.
-The society also hosts company presentations and provides support for internships and graduate scheme applications.
+We hold a range of thought-provoking events throughout the academic year, including economics-related talks which develop our understanding of the global economy and the applications of economic theory to the real world.
+The Society also hosts company presentations and provides support for internships and graduate scheme applications.

-The Michell Society of Industry and Technology
+The Mitchell Society of Industry and Technology

 The society supports interest in the applied sciences, engineering and technology.
-It is run by a committee of students. and membership of the society is open to all students at Fitzwilliam College, regardless of subject, who share this interest and wish to join.
+It is run by a committee of students and membership of the society is open to all students at Fitzwilliam College, regardless of subject, who share this interest and wish to join.

 The society holds three main objectives:

-- To encourage, promote and develop interest in science and engineering, with relevance to industry
+1. To encourage, promote and develop interest in science and engineering, with relevance to industry

-- To provide opportunities for social interaction between students of different matriculation years, who share common interests
+2. To provide opportunities for social interaction between students of different matriculation years, who share common interests

-- To provide networking opportunities for members, creating connections between current students and Alumni
+3. To provide networking opportunities for members, creating connections between current students and Alumni

 Natural Sciences Society

-The Nat Sci Soc holds termly talks in college from leading scientists on their latest research.
+The Nat Sci Soc holds termly talks in College by leading scientists on their latest research.
 Recent topics range from insect genetics to the future of atomic clocks.
-Talks are followed by a dinner for all members of the society which is a great opportunity to meet the speaker as well as the various science Fellows.
+Talks are followed by a dinner for all members of the society which is an opportunity to meet the speaker as well as the various science Fellows.
 In the summer we hold an annual BBQ on the Grove lawn.
-But Nat Sci Soc isn’t just for scientists: we’re open to all members of the college, and our talks are easily accessible to scientists and non-scientists alike - the only thing you need is a passion for science!"
-Contact >>
+But Nat Sci Soc isn’t just for scientists: we’re open to all members of the College, and our talks are easily accessible to scientists and non-scientists alike - the only thing you need is a passion for science!

 Fine Arts Society